Share this Post

-Ask a high income earner who works in the medical field and they’ll likely say that taxes are one of their biggest financial concerns.
+Ask a high income earner what their biggest financial concern is and they’ll likely say that taxes are one of their biggest financial concerns.

 Accounts like a Traditional IRA, 401k, 403b, deferred comp and Roth IRAs (aka “tax shelters”) give investors tax benefits for investing in them.
 Does that mean that a regular taxable account is bad for medical professionals?

 The short answer is not necessarily; it all depends on your individual circumstances and how you manage it.

 The biggest advantage to a taxable account is liquidity.
 A taxable account is most commonly going to be an individual or joint account and can be liquidated at any time.
 The only “penalties” for liquidating a taxable account would be associated with the specific investments themselves.
 Therefore, if the money was invested in no load mutual funds or indexes, there shouldn’t be any penalties.
 You may have taxes to pay, but not penalties.

 Liquidity is very limited with tax sheltered accounts.
 There are a few ways to access money through tax sheltered accounts such as a loan, or return of principal (with a Roth IRA), but neither are ideal.

 There are a few ways that an investor can greatly improve the tax efficiency on their taxable account.

 - Perform annual tax loss harvesting